 Dismayed we pulled ourselves together and went out to the ship to rejoin Humph.
 'Just what is happening, we only came out to watch the girls play hockey and now this?'
 Anne asked.

-'Perhaps I can shine a little light on the subject,' Humph suggested adding when Anne and I nodded dumbly, 'This is a dream that you will wake from; as you journey, all will become clear.'
+'Perhaps I can shine a little light on the subject,' Humph suggested adding when Anne and I nodded dumbly, 'This is a dream that from which you will wake.
+As you journey, all will become clear.'

 'Okay, what can we lose, he did promise to wait for us,' Anne surrendered, 'Girls are you with us?'